Siege of Alcácer do Sal: Background

 In the late 9th century, Alcácer do Sal (Qaṣr Abī Dānis in Arabic) was constructed at the mouth of the Sado by the Umayyads as a fortress against the Vikings.
 In 1108, it was attacked by the Norwegian Crusade, but remained in Muslim hands.
 After the conquest of Lisbon with the help of soldiers of the Second Crusade in 1147, Alcácer lay on the Almohad–Portuguese frontier.
 King Afonso I launched failed attacks on Alcácer in 1147, 1151 and 1157.
 In 1158, he besieged and captured the town.
 In 1191, the Almohads besieged and recaptured it.

 According to Ibn al-Abbār, after its recapture the city was renamed Qaṣr al-Fatḥ ('castle of victory').
 It may have been declared a ribāṭ, a frontier post with special privileges.
 This may be why the Portuguese clergy, in their letter to the pope, assigned the city religious importance.
 The governor of Alcácer in 1217 was ʿAbdallāh ibn Muḥammad ibn Sidray ibn ʿAbd al-Wahhāb Wazīr al-Qaysī, who had succeeded his father in 1212.
 He launched regular raids by land and sea against Portugal.
-According to the Carmen, he was able to remit an annual tribute of 100 Christian captives to the Almohad caliph in Morocco.
+According to the Carmen de expugnatione Salaciae, he was able to remit an annual tribute of 100 Christian captives to the Almohad caliph in Morocco.

+The knights of Santiago at Palmela and other Portuguese garrisons established along the frontier had recurring clashes with the Almohads of Alcácer do Sal in particular.

+The Christian victory at the Battle of Las Navas de Tolosa in 1212 was a deadly blow for the Almohads, and the Caliph had withdrawn to Morocco, where he became increasingly absent from politics.
+He was poisoned in 1214 and was succeeded by Yusuf II.
+Yet Yusuf II proved a poor leader, and discontent began emerging among his subjects, which afforded the Christian states of Iberia a valuable opportunity to capture more territory.
+Yet the death of Henry I of Castille in 1217 and the war which then broke out between Castile and León meant that only Portugal could take advantage of the growing dissent within the Almohad regime.
+It would not be due to the initiative of king Afonso II who was unwarlike, but of his subjects.